rosinality/stylegan2-pytorch/README.md

 Implementation of Analyzing and Improving the Image Quality of StyleGAN (https://arxiv.org/abs/1912.04958) in PyTorch

-## WARNING
+## Notice

-Currently I didn't fully validated my implementations.
-Also I have tried implement model and trainers to closely match original implementations as much as possible, but I could have missed details.
-So pleas use this implementation with cautions.
+I have tried to match official implementation as close as possible, but maybe there are some details I missed.
+So please use this implementation with care.

 ## Usage